stem cells treatment for Multiple Sclerosis

 Stem Cell Treatment for Multiple Sclerosis – MS PLS HSCT

-MS or Multiple sclerosis is also called disseminated sclerosis or encephalomyelitis disseminata.
-MS is a disorder where the myelin sheath around the axons of our brains and spinal cord are damaged, leading to demyelination and scarring in addition to a comprehensive spectrum of indications and symptoms that are commonly referred to as Multiple sclerosis.
+MS, also known as disseminated sclerosis or encephalomyelitis disseminata, is a disorder in which the myelin sheath around the axons of our brains and spinal cord is damaged, leading to demyelination and scarring.
+In addition, a comprehensive spectrum of indications and symptoms is commonly referred to as Multiple sclerosis.
+Autologous hematopoietic stem cell transplantation can be life-changing.

 What Is MS?

-Over time, MS changes the ability of nerve cells, immune cells and the spinal cord to communicate with each other.
+Over time, MS changes the ability of nerve cells, immune cells, and the spinal cord to communicate with each other.
 Nerve cells generally communicate by sending electrical signals down long fibers known as axons.
 Axons are wrapped in an insulating reparing-myelin-sheath-damage-thailandbio-material called myelin.
 In MS, our body’s immune system attacks and damages the myelin sheath.
-When our myelin is lost, axons can no longer efficiently conduct signals or communicate as they normally do.[1]
+When our myelin is lost, axons can no longer efficiently conduct signals or communicate as usual, a significant issue for people with progressive MS.[1]

 Categorization of MS & Balos Disease: